by Jennifer Schrader

 Bowie, Maryland, USA

 I was, however, generally normal, and as such had an enormous crush on “Tim”, a fellow eighth-grader.
-I considered him far “out of my league” but I was smitten.
-Tim, naturally, didn’t know I existed, and while I did my best to maximize those moments where we passed in the hall, I was acutely afraid of being “found out” and ridiculed for my feelings.
+I considered him far out of my league, but I was smitten.
+Tim, naturally, didn’t know I existed, and while I did my best to maximize those moments when we passed in the hall, I was acutely afraid of being found out and ridiculed for my feelings.

 One day I went on a ski trip to Maple Ridge.
 Imagine my surprise when I discovered that Tim had decided to do the same!
 I spent the first hours catching glimpses of him while I rode the little two-seater chair lift back to the top.
-I thought him, of course, the picture of grace.
+To me, he was, of course, the picture of grace.

 I was devastated.
 My eyes were welling with tears.
-When I got to the top of the hill, I waited a few minutes to compose myself and to give him plenty of room to get away from me, then skied back to the bottom, hanging my head.
-Yet, who fell in line beside me but Tim, saying, “What took you so long?
+When I got to the top of the hill, I waited a few minutes to compose myself and give him plenty of time to get away from me, then skied back to the bottom, hanging my head.
+Yet who fell in line beside me but Tim, saying, “What took you so long?
 I’ve been waiting for you so we could ride up together.”
 I could hardly speak.
-We got to the front of the line; I successfully negotiated the chair, and we rode to the top together, chatting about heaven knows what, while my heart filled with gladness and gratitude.
+We got to the front of the line; I successfully negotiated the chair, and we rode to the top together, chatting about heaven knows what while my heart filled with gladness and gratitude.

-Middle school is not where miracles of the heart are all that common.
-Tim continued to “not know I existed,” and my crush passed on as they all do.
+In middle school, miracles of the heart are not all that common.
+Tim continued to not acknowledge my existence at school, and my crush passed as they all do.
 But Tim, through that one act, repaired years of social fear and did more good for my self-confidence than he could ever have imagined.
-We’re in our thirties now and I hope, wherever he is, he’s living the good life.
+We’re in our thirties now, and I hope, wherever he is, he’s living the good life.

 Available in The Best of HeroicStories, Volume 2.